theboot999/NRFFHSS/README.md

 - Timed packet sending.
 No missed packets from transceivers missing incoming packets while being in Send mode
 - Includes packing and unpacking of sent and recieved packets.
 - Uses no Ack packets.
 Send and forget.
-- Uses Micros for timing so ahould be compatible with many Microcontrollers.
+- Uses Micros for timing so should be compatible with many Microcontrollers.

 ## Usage
 Example sketches are included for the Master and Slave.